NoMoreDg/Nlogin-Steam/README.md

 ✅ Disco mode (older version)

+❌ (REQUESTED) DISCO MODE for igcustom.txt or internal ig.txt (DISCO MODE COMING BACK WITH A NEW ALTERNATIVE FOR INTEGRATED IG AND CUSTOM IG/ASCII ART IT WILL BE DISPLAYED ONLY AS A SECRET EASTEREGG)

-❌✅ Customizable ASCII ART?
+❌✅ (REQUESTED) Customizable ASCII ART?
 (Removed recently for some testing and forgot to put it back, i will do a workaround that will still update the ig.txt file and at the same time if you have customig.txt to use that instead of ig.txt) (Still possible if not changing colors, otherwise you will have to place your art back inside the ig.txt, i will be working next release on a fix)

-❌ Installer with .ps1  - (i will work on a simple install script with powershell to just open the console and execute the command that will do simple basic work for lazy people)
+❌ (REQUESTED) Installer with .ps1  - (i will work on a simple install script with powershell to just open the console and execute the command that will do simple basic work for lazy people)

-❌ Conversion to .ps1   - (maybe i will do a simple command to execute from github with windows powershell, why? smaller file size but will be limited just for On-Line/access to internet only, also pretty useless in that case)
+❌ (REQUESTED) Conversion to .ps1   - (maybe i will do a simple command to execute from github with windows powershell, why? smaller file size but will be limited just for On-Line/access to internet only, also pretty useless in that case)